RichTeaMan/eatsy/readme.md

 ## Getting started

-This Java project uses [The Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

 The below sections provide the necessary information to run the application locally.

-The server is run locally as a [Sprint Boot](https://spring.io/projects/spring-boot) application.
+This Java project uses [The Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), and the server is run locally as a [Sprint Boot](https://spring.io/projects/spring-boot) application.
 This can be done from a bash terminal:

 ```